cabuelow/ambitious-targets/README.md

 #### Plot mangrove and seagrass projections

-5. 04_plot-state-trajectories.R
-   - Produce Fig 1, a plot of habitat state trajectories through time under scenarios
-   - Produce Figures for Supplementary Materials 2 and 3, habitat state trajectories for individual countries for mangroves and seagrass, respectively
-6. 05_plot-extent-change.R
+7. 04_plot-extent-change.R
    - Calculate extent change summary stats under each scenario
-   - Produce Fig 2, a bar plot of extent change (with percentages) under each scenario
+   - Produce Fig 1, a bar plot of extent change (with percentages) under each scenario
-7. 06_map-protection-restoration.R
+8. 05_map-protection-restoration.R
-   - Produce Fig 3, a map of relative proportion of observed ecosystem extent required to be protected or restored in each country to reach ambitious conservation targets
+   - Produce Fig 2, a map of relative proportion of observed ecosystem extent required to be protected or restored in each country to reach ambitious conservation targets

 #### Sensitivity analyses

-8. 07_sensitivity-loss-rates.R
+9. 06_sensitivity-loss-rates.R
    - Produce Fig S1, test the sensitivity of extent change projections to increases or decreases in annual rates of loss
-9. 08_sensitivity-expansion-rates.R
+10. 07_sensitivity-expansion-rates.R
     - Produce Fig S2, test the sensitivity of extent change projections to increases or decreases in annual rates of expansion
-10. 09_sensitivity-restorable-area.R
+11. 08_sensitivity-restorable-area.R
     - Produce Fig S3, test the sensitivity of extent change projections to increases or decreases in restorable area
-11. 10_sensitivity-protection-efficacy.R
+12. 09_sensitivity-protection-efficacy.R
     - Produce Fig S4, test the sensitivity of extent change projections to the effectiveness of protection
-12. 11_sensitivity-protection-assumptions.R
+13. 10_sensitivity-protection-assumptions.R
     - Produce Fig S5, test the sensitivity of extent change projections to PADD, leakage and whether seagrass protection is targeted
-13. 12_sensitivity-restoration-success.R
+14. 11_sensitivity-restoration-success.R
     - Produce Fig S6, test the sensitivity of extent change projections to variable restoration success

 ### Data sources